 This Barrie 360 content is brought to you by Downtown Barrie BIA

 Downtown Barrie is the city’s historical core.
 That means there are lots of opportunities to learn about Barrie’s past.
-There’s also several opportunities to experience Barrie’s art, culture and entertainment scene.
+There are also several opportunities to experience Barrie’s art, culture, and entertainment scene.

 If you want to explore Barrie’s Downtown but don’t know where to start, here are some places you should be sure to check out.

 1. Historic Downtown

 Downtown Barrie is part of the City’s original settlement.
 That means that you can find a wide variety of historic buildings of different ages and designs.
 For those who love history and architecture, here are some of the most interesting Downtown locations:

 At the center of Downtown Barrie is a historical intersection known as Five Points.
 The intersection has been there since 1833.
 But the fifth street was not connected until 1870.

 On one of the 5 corners, you’ll find a triangular-shaped building known as the Simcoe Hotel.
 The original building was built in 1853 but was ravaged by fire years later.
 Rebuilt in 1876, the original hardwood beams from the 1853 building remain in the cellar.